protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 The Unstable branch gets newer packages, which are subject to regular updates.
 Unstable is always codenamed 'Sid'.
 It never has an actual version number, because it follows a rolling release model.
 Packages are updated as they come.
 Sid is only defined by approximation, based on what the current Testing branch is called.
 As such, the *current state* of Sid is internally referred to as Buster/Sid.
 Use Sid if you want to have a bleeding edge system and are prepared to resolve any problems as they arise.

 As for Experimental, its name denotes its function.
 It is meant for Debian developers.

+### 2.1 Why Sid instead of Testing

+The two reasons I favour Sid over Testing are as follows:

+- **Responsibility is yours.** You want to run a rolling release distribution.
+You should not expect it to be as hassle-free as Stable.
+If you value stability above everything else, you should not be thinking of Testing/Sid.
+Use Debian Stable, an Ubuntu LTS release, or Linux Mint.
+- **Testing offers the illusion of stability.** If you read various comparisons online, there is this view that you should use Testing over Sid because it has the best of both worlds.
+It is more like running Stable with newer packages.
+I find this kind of misleading.
+Testing is still a rolling release distribution.
+If you go into it thinking that it is perfectly stable, then you will run into trouble.
+And when you do come across problems, they will persist for longer compared to Sid.
+The reason is that upstream fixes go to Sid first and only after a certain period of time do they migrate to Testing.

+In other words, I think Sid makes it crystal clear that you are responsible for your system.
+Whereas Testing can give the impression that you can sort of cheat your way into having both bleeding edge software and stability.
+That is the wrong mentality to have if you are to use a rolling release distro.
+If, however, you know exactly what you are doing, there is almost no difference between Testing and Sid: it is just a matter of how close to the bleeding edge you want to be.

+At any rate, I consider the package `apt-listbugs` essential to running either of these options (more on that in the installation instructions below).

 ## 3 Why BSPWM over i3WM